Kovnir/FastTweener/README.md

 bool ignoreTimescale    //Should Tween ignore timescale (default false)
 ```

-Each methods contains overloads for each combination of optional parametrs.
+Each method contains overloads for each combination of optional parameters.
 For example:
 ```c#
 //No optional parameters
 transform.TweenMove(vectorTo, duration);